-Get started with Elastic Database tools
+Get started with elastic database tools

 Download and run the sample app

-Play with the different options to learn more about the client library capabilities.
+Experiment with the different options to learn more about the client library capabilities.
 Note the steps the application takes in the console output and feel free to explore the code behind the scenes.

 Key pieces of the code sample

 Managing shards and shard maps: The code illustrates how to work with shards, ranges, and mappings in the file ShardManagementUtils.cs.
 For more information, see Scale out databases with the shard map manager.

 Data-dependent routing: Routing of transactions to the right shard is shown in DataDependentRoutingSample.cs.
 For more information, see Data-dependent routing.